JessicaFreaner/McNulty/README.md

-# McNulty - Exlporing Heart Health Data
+# McNulty - Exploring Heart Health Data

 Third project within the Metis Bootcamp.
 Asked to choose between Heart Health, Advertising, and Financial data, I choose to work on the former.
 Within the last year, heart health became part of my personal family health history and I jumped at the opportunity to gleam some insights.